wonambi-python/wonambi/docs/source/gui/methods.rst

 **AASM/Massimini2004**

-This is a reimplementation of Massimini et al., 2004 (above), except with default values for slow waves as defined by the American Academy of Sleep Medicine (AASM).
+This is the same as Massimini2004, except with default values for slow waves as defined by the American Academy of Sleep Medicine (AASM).